Open-EO/openeo-python-client/docs/processes.rst

-The argument that is passed to these functions is an instance of :py:class:`openeo.processes.processes.ProcessBuilder`.
+The argument that is passed to these functions is an instance of :py:class:`openeo.processes.ProcessBuilder`.
 This is a helper object with predefined methods for all standard processes, allowing to use an object oriented coding style to define the callback.
 For example:

 .. code-block:: python

-    from openeo.processes.processes import ProcessBuilder
+    from openeo.processes import ProcessBuilder

     def avg(data: ProcessBuilder):
         return data.mean()